MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-a-rule-to-verify-a-contact-email-address.md

 > [!NOTE]
 > You can use Gmail for testing, but with Gmail you are limited to 2,000 emails per day.

 - Basic knowledge of how to create a player will be necessary since there will need to be players with a username and password before calling account recovery logic.
-Refer to our [Getting Started with PlayFab](../../config/dev-test-live/getting-started-with-playfab.md) tutorial which will run you through the process of creating a player for the title.
 - Read the [Game Manager Quickstart](../../config/gamemanager/quickstart.md) if you are unfamiliar with the Game Manager as it is the place where email templates are created.
 - Knowledge of how to work with player profiles will be necessary to confirm that emails will be necessary for checking that a contact email has been added to a player's profile.
 Please read up on how to get a player’s profile in the [Getting Player Profiles](../../data/playerdata/getting-player-profiles.md) tutorial and make sure that under the **Client Profile Options** on your **Title** you allow **Contact email addresses**.
 - Creating a rule will be necessary in this tutorial it is a good idea to read up on how [Rules](../../automation/actions-rules/playstream-hooks-rules-conditions-and-actions.md) work.